Three Questions You Need To Ask To Help Improve Your Site Search

-A company’s website is a critical factor in differentiating from competitors.
-Your site is a window into the style, personality, and mission of your company, and the experience visitors have is a big part of that messaging.
+A company’s website is a critical factor in differentiating from the competition.
+Your site is a window into the style, personality and mission of your company and the experience visitors have is a big part of that messaging.
 But is every feature of your site conveying your message as well as you’d like?

-Of all the traffic to your website, 43% will begin their journey by using your site’s search bar.
-Keep in mind these three questions to make sure your visitor’s encounter with your search function helps establish your site as a source of an excellent customer-first experience.
+Of all the traffic to your website, 43% will begin their journey by using the search bar.
+Keep in mind these three questions to make sure visitor encounters with your search function helps provide an excellent experience.